strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/sso.md

 });
 ```

-### Provider Configuration
+## Setting up provider configuration

-A provider's configuration is a Javascript object built with the following properties:
+A provider's configuration is a JavaScript object built with the following properties:

 | Name             | Required | Type     | Description                                                                                                            |
 | ---------------- | -------- | -------- | ---------------------------------------------------------------------------------------------------------------------- |